Julie Spira: Social media

-Spira first termed the phrase Social Media Anxiety Disorder in 2012, where she provided five signs of SMAD in an article on Huffington Post, “Do You Suffer from Social Media Anxiety Disorder."
+Spira first termed the phrase "social media anxiety disorder" in 2012, where she provided five signs of SMAD in an article on Huffington Post, “Do You Suffer from Social Media Anxiety Disorder".
 Other media outlets continue to cite her on social media anxiety issues including Digital Journal, Elite Daily, and Digital Trends.

 Spira is a frequent speaker at social media conferences.
 She was listed as one of the "Top 10 Columnists to Follow on Twitter" by YourTango, where she has appeared in a series of online dating videos.

-Spira has shared her online dating and netiquette expertise at the following speaking engagements: